lakejs/lake-docs/reference/box.md

 ### updateValue()

-Sets part of the value of the box.
+Updates part of the value of the box.

 * Parameters:

   `keyName`

-  A string representing the name of the key.
-This parameter can be a key-value object used to set multiple keys.
+  A string representing the key to update.
+It can be a key-value object used to set multiple keys.

   `keyValue` <Badge type="info" text="Optional" />

-  A string representing the value of the key.
+  A string representing the new value for the key.

 * Return value: